-Android-specific control and data flows We do not analyze Android-specific control and data flows.
+Android-specific control and data flows AndroidLeaks does not yet analyze Android-specific control and data flows.
 This includes Intents, which are used for communication between Android and application components, and Content Providers, which provide access to database like structures managed by other components.
-These Android-specific flows have been investigated in SCanDroid [8] and their approaches could be added to our analysis in order to detect more complex leaks, possibly involving multiple applications colluding.